Target Usage: To make use of multiple timelines of work in a local repository.

 5 Complete the merge by doing one of the following:

-- Option 1: Commit the staged changes (as you would do normally).
+- Option 1: Commit the staged changes (as you normally would).

 - Option 2: Ask Git to resume the merge using the command